Defendyr1/Inform-7-Various-Things/README.md

 Experimentation 1 is a way of learning the basics.
 It is also somewhat of an Inform reference thingy.

-Desert Survival is the second attempt at a game.
+Desert Survival is the second attempt at a game, with a survival and rpg aspect to it.